 From a cost implication, automatic cars do tend to need more servicing than manuals, and the brakes take more of a drubbing, too, to stop the car from creeping forwards while in neutral.
 But it is believed that automatic cars do tend to retain their value more than their manual counterparts.

 Finally, bear in mind that UK drivers who've taken their test in an automatic car can't legally drive a manual, whereas drivers tested in a manual can drive both.

 At Lookers, we are authorised dealers of numerous car manufacturer brands with over 80 locations in the UK.
-See our range of new cars for sale, or head to your nearest dealership for more information on choosing an automatic over a conventional manual.
+See our range of used automatic cars and vans for sale.
+You can also visit your nearest dealership for more information on choosing an automatic over a conventional manualvehicle.
 Arrange a test drive today and feel the difference yourself.